another browser down

 Pretty much any browser on latest versions of the Chromium/Blink

-or Gecko engines would do as baseline for design, maybe apart from Google Chrome
+or Gecko engines would do as baseline for visual design, maybe apart from Google

-which still shows some peculiar rendering of its own that I have no need for while building
+Chrome which still shows some peculiar rendering of its own that I have no need for

 That I also expect browsers for general use to (at least pretend to) handle opening of a hundred or more tabs without showing serious weaknesses or gobbling up too much local memory, is a given.
 Most candidates have fallen off the list long before that expectation is met, while Vivaldi is still running fine.